-Developer/Principal Landowner ......The principal developer of land and/or landowner within the District is Grand Parkway 1358 LP, a Texas limited partnership, which is directly or indirectly owned and/or controlled by the Texas General Land Office.
+Developer/Principal Landowner .
+The principal developer of land and/or landowner within the District is Grand Parkway 1358 LP, a Texas limited partnership, which is directly o indirectly owned and/or controlled by the Texas General Land Office Additionally, Grand Parkway HG2 LP, a Texas limited partnership ("GI HG2," or collectively, the "Developers") was created to develop approximately 270 acres in the District.
 See "DEVELOPER/PRINCIPAL LANDOWNER."

-.
-Homebuilders active within the District include DR Horton, Newmark Homes, Lennar, Coventry Homes, Westin Homes, Highland Homes, Perry Homes, David Weekley Homes, and Tri Pointe Homes.
-Homes within the District range in price from approximately \$235,000 to \$1,260,000 and range from approximately 1,400 square feet to 5,600 square feet.
-In 2016, there were approximately 252 new home sales, in 2017 there were approximately 314 new homes sales, in 2018 there were approximately 310new home sales, in 2019 there were approximately 355 new home sales, in 2020 there were approximately 483 new home sales, in 2021 there were approximately 113 home sales, and in 2022 there have been approximately 23 home sales (through August 30, 2022).
+Homebuilders Homebuilders active within the District include DR Horton, Newmark Homes, Lennar Homes, Coventry, Westin Homes, Highland Homes, Perry Homes, David Weekley Homes, and Tri-Pointe Homes.
+Homes within the District range in price from \$350,000 to \$1.4 million and in square footage from 1,300 to 5,000.
+In 2016, there were approximately 252 new homesales, in 2017 there were approximately 314 new homes sales, in 2018 there were approximately 310 new home sales, in 2019 there were approximately 355 new home sales, in 2020 there were approximately 483 new homesales, in 2021 there were approximately 113 homesales, in 2022 there were approximately 50 homesales, and in 2023 there have been approximately 133 homes sales (through June 30, 2023).
 See "DEVELOPER/PRINCIPAL LANDOWNER."